konisan1111/konisan1111/README.md

 ## 📚 About Me .　　˚ 　　　 ˚　.˚　✦
 I'm Koni, a hungarian student who lives in Debrecen.
 I'm passionate about game development, and that's what I'm known for there.

+## 🕹️ Konisoft Indie Game Studio (Hungary) .　　. 　 ˚　.　　　　　 . ✦
+Konisoft is a solo indie game studio based in Hungary.
+What started in 2016 with small Unity projects officially evolved into its current form in 2024.
+Today, Konisoft develops games backed by a decade of experience in the field.

 ## 🔴 Videos .　　˚ 　.　✦ . 　　　 ˚
 Videos of me and my projects.
 Check them out if you are interested.